indigo-dc/cloud-bdii-provider/README.md

 in a node with access to your cloud infrastructure: for OpenStack, access to nova service is needed; for OpenNebula access to the XML endpoint is required.

-## Importing cloud middleware information inside the CMDB.
+## Importing cloud middleware information inside an INDIGO CMDB.

 The provided ```send-to-cmdb``` python script allows to interact with the CMDB It will expect JON from its standard input and use CMDB API to import/update